SAP/cloud-security-services-integration-library/token-client/README.md

 #### Externally managed certificate
 To utilize an **externally managed certificate** in
-- Java EE application, you need to modify the `OAuth2ServiceConfiguration` instance with the external key:
+- Java EE application: you need to modify the `OAuth2ServiceConfiguration` instance with the external key:
     ```java
    OAuth2ServiceConfigurationBuilder builder = OAuth2ServiceConfigurationBuilder.fromConfiguration(Environments.getCurrent().getXsuaaConfiguration());
    OAuth2ServiceConfiguration config = builder.withPrivateKey("-----BEGIN RSA PRIVATE KEY ...
 END RSA PRIVATE KEY-----").build();
     ```
-- Spring Boot applications
+- Spring Boot applications:
-  `ClientCertificate` class needs to be instantiated with the external key and `XsuaaTokenFlows` bean needs to be overwritten using this `ClientCertificate` instance. <br>Alternatively you can provide the certificate key property programmatically by defining default property.
+  A `ClientCertificate` needs to be instantiated with the external key and the `XsuaaTokenFlows` bean needs to be overwritten using this `ClientCertificate` instance. <br>Alternatively you can provide the certificate key property programmatically by defining default property.
    ```java
     @SpringBootApplication
     public class Application {